khou22/khou22.github.io/_posts/2015-07-17-creating-a-spike-on-github.md

 Here is a <a href="http://nvie.com/posts/a-successful-git-branching-model/">useful article</a> about creating GitHub branches logically and neatly.
 It covers the importance of creating a good branch structure, especially when dealing with continuous development.
 Here is a cheat sheet: <a href="http://nvie.com/files/Git-branching-model.pdf">http://nvie.com/files/Git-branching-model.pdf</a>

 Hope this helps!
 It's a good way of storing your work so that you can reference it later.
 You might also want to store a local version of the spike by downloading the zip file just in case.

+**Update July 4, 2017**
+Here's a good way of untracking files (espeically those with sensitive information): `$ git update-index --assume-unchanged <file>`.
+This command simply stops tracking, it does not delete it so make sure there is no sensitive information before you add it to the repo.
+Use a placeholder like "API_KEY".
+To rever this, use `$ git update-index --no-assume-unchanged <file>`.
+To get a list of all files that are assumed-unchanged, use: `$ git ls-files -v|grep '^h'`.